The Kalam Cosmological Argument

 The First Scientific Confirmation

 The first scientific confirmation that the universe began to exist comes from Expansion Theory.
 This theory has its roots in the works of Alexander Friedmann and Georges Lemaître, who, applying the general theory of relativity, predicted that space, as it continues to expand, will become less and less dense.
-For our purposes, this finding implies that if you reverse the expansion process, you will eventually arrive at a fully contracted universe that was compressed into the highest possible density in the smallest possible space.
-This condensed state of matter, the initial singularity, constituted the universe’s beginning.[16]
+For our purposes, this finding implies that if you reverse the expansion process, you will eventually arrive at a fully contracted universe compressed into the highest possible density in the smallest possible space.
+This condensed state of matter, the initial singularity, constituted the universe’s beginning.[17]

 One possible conception of expansion theory is a contracting universe that starts with a big bang and ends with a “big crunch.”
 In this scenario, the universe would stop expanding and eventually collapse.
-If this were to be the case, the universe would suffer death by sudden obliteration, or as Davies puts it: “The big crunch is like the big bang in reverse.”[18]
+If this were the case, the universe would suffer death by sudden obliteration, or as Davies puts it: “The big crunch is like the big bang in reverse.”[19]
 While we may find out in the future that such a theory is true, this would not change the likelihood that our universe had a beginning, and if and when it crunches, this will represent the end of space, time, and matter.

 Finally, the Borde-Guth-Vilenkin theorem proves that classical space-time, under a single, very general condition, cannot be extended to past infinity but must reach a boundary at some point in the finite past.
 In an article titled “The Beginning of the Universe,” physicist Alexander Vilenkin states, “If the universe is, on average, expanding, then its history cannot be indefinitely continued into the past.”[21]
 In answering the question, “Did the universe have a beginning?”
 Vilenkin says, “It probably did.”
 At least, he concludes, “We have no viable models for an eternal universe.”[22]